redsanket/spark/external/starling/guide/query_bank/index.rst

 Unfortunately, we currently do not have a way to request membership to ``ygrid_group_gpd``, but we are hoping to allow users to request membership in the near future.

+Hive
+====

+Because some of the Hive queries will require more time to complete execution, we recommend that you increase the timeout by following command: ``hive –hiveconf hive.metastore.client.socket.timeout=200``

 Total Number of Jobs And Distribution Within a Month
 ----------------------------------------------------